-Modernizing technology strategy in the financial services sector has become critically important due to new competitors, unforeseen interruptions and increased customer expectations.
-Following the unique layer of disruption of recent years, many banks, credit unions and wealth management firms are re-evaluating their go-forward digitization plans.
+Modernising technology strategy in the financial services sector has become critically important due to new competitors, unforeseen interruptions and increased customer expectations.
+Following the unique layer of disruption of recent years, many banks, credit unions and wealth management firms are re-evaluating their go-forward digitisation plans.

 In today’s business climate — whether the impact of pandemic shutdowns, increasing fintech incursion, threats from digital giants wading into the field or changing customer behaviors — financial institutions need a road map for their next technology move.

-Digital business optimization provides significant nearer term benefits and should be viewed with equal merit as digital business transformation.
-The solution is to select the optimum mix of optimization and transformation in specific areas.
+Digital business optimisation provides significant nearer term benefits and should be viewed with equal merit as digital business transformation.
+The solution is to select the optimum mix of optimisation and transformation in specific areas.

-So – are you looking for a digital transformation or digital optimization?
+So – are you looking for a digital transformation or digital optimisation?

 And what’s the difference?